Skip to contents

 measure

-Field name containing the assay measurements to plot (default "mic").
+Name of the column with assay measurements to plot (default "mic").

 facet_var

-(optional) Field name containing a field to facet on (default NULL).
+(optional) Column name containing a variable to facet on (default NULL).

 species